Software Help with Software Visualization GPS Velocity Viewer About Reference Frames

 The GEM Strain Rate Map Project provides a choice of several reference frames for their collection of thousands of velocity vectors from around the globe, and a 'no net rotation' reference frame.

-The UNAVCO GPS Velocity Viewer allows users to view GPS vectors from around the world in a range of reference frames including the global IGS08 and many regional reference frames.
+The GAGE GPS Velocity Viewer allows users to view GPS vectors from around the world in a range of reference frames including the global IGS08 and many regional reference frames.
 For example, the screen shots below from the Velocity Viewer show GPS velocity vectors in South America for two different reference frames.

 Plot of South American GPS stations' motions compared to the Nazca plate reference frame.
 The Nazca plate is just west of South America.